Societal Impact Case Studies

-As societies react and impose their views on companies and citizens through regulation and policies, our research to support the Interpretation of human data – in particular around privacy and data control – involves working within the policy arena as independent experts, in order to encourage policy debate and inform regulation.
+As societies react and impose their views on companies and citizens through regulation and policies, our research to support the Interpretation of human data – in particular around privacy and data control – involved working within the policy arena as independent experts, in order to encourage policy debate and inform regulation.

 Privacy and Ethics – use of the Internet and social media